davidrogola/akka-events-management/README.md

    Please refer to [AWS Task Networking](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html) and [Task Roles](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) for more details.
    On succesful set up you should be able to see the cluster forming and view the cluster members using the endpoint *cluster/members*.

+### Split Brain Resolver

+When operating an Akka cluster you must consider how to handle network partitions (a.k.a. split brain scenarios) and machine  crashes (including JVM and hardware failures).
+This is crucial for correct behavior if you use Cluster Singleton or Cluster   Sharding, especially together with Akka Persistence.Refer to [this](https://developer.lightbend.com/docs/akka-commercial-addons/current/split-brain-resolver.html) for details.

+The Akka cluster has a failure detector that will notice network partitions and machine crashes (but it cannot distinguish     the two).
+It uses periodic heartbeat messages to check if other nodes are available and healthy.
+These observations by the     failure detector are referred to as a node being unreachable and it may become reachable again if the failure detector         observes that it can communicate with it again.

+If the unreachable nodes are not downed at all they will still be part of the cluster membership.
+Meaning that Cluster Singleton and Cluster Sharding will not failover to another node.
+While there are unreachable nodes new nodes that are joining the cluster will not be promoted to full worthy members (with status Up).
+Similarly, leaving members will not be removed until all unreachable nodes have been resolved.
+In other words, keeping unreachable members for an unbounded time is undesirable.

+The strategy to use for resolving split brain scenarios depends on the nature of your cluster and the use case involved.
+I settled on the static-quorum stratergy because of the fixed number of nodes running in the cluster and we know the required minimum number of nodes required to declare the cluster as fully operational.

+The open source cluster auto-downing provider used here is [anohaase simple-akka-downing](https://github.com/arnohaase/simple-akka-downing) that provides three major strategies to use depending on your cluster structure.